dlds/yii2-ecom/README.md

 ### Using payments
 #### Generating payment forms
-If you have saved your Order objects, you can use the included widget `dlds\shop\widgets\PaymentButtons` to render all the bank forms included in your configuration.
+If you have saved your Order objects, you can use the included widget `dlds\ecom\widgets\PaymentButtons` to render all the bank forms included in your configuration.
 You can provide your own widget class in the configuration if you need customization (override `widgetClass` under `payment` sub-component).
 There is a shorthand method for generating the widget with correct parameters:
 ```php
 // generate FORM tags for every bank with hidden inputs and bank logos as submit images
 \Yii::$app->ecom